Running away from any species of bear is the wrong move. Do not try to outrun a bear.

 Bears have huge, muscular legs that help to propel them forward at high speeds.
 Bears have longer back legs than front legs, allowing them to achieve fast speeds.

 A myth states that bears can’t run downhill, as their shorter forelegs will cause them to fall.
 This is a myth and is false.
 In this article from the National Parks Service, J.M.Mackenzie described Clubfoot, a famous grizzly bear, as “able to keep pace with a horse going downhill, but not uphill.”
 Bears get quicker as they go downhill.

 Can Usain Bolt Outrun A Bear?

 Usain Bolt is a multi-time World record holder runner.
-He has broken the world record for the fastest time, over 100 meters and 200 meters.
+He has broken the world record for the fastest time, over 100 and 200 meters.
 His speed was clocked at 44.72 km/h (27.8 mph) on 16 August 2009.
-The speed was taken between the 60 and 80 meters part of the 100 meters sprint.
+The pace was taken between the 60 and 80 meters part of the 100 meters sprint.

 As discussed, a black bear can run as fast as 30 mp/h.
 It is very likely that over 100 or 200 meters, an American black bear would beat the fastest man in the world in a race.
 If Usain Bolt can’t outrun a black bear, we don’t have a chance to outrun them.
 Against a grizzly bear or polar bear, Usain would be left in the dust.

 I found an excellent article from the National Park Service, summarized here.
 The bulletin is titled “The speed of grizzly bears.”